nightmare233/MDducoments/Comm100-Restful-API-Anytime-Conversation.md

 + Parameters
     - isEnabled: boolean, if enabled auto allocation
     - allocationRuleSettings: [allocationRuleSetting](#allocationRuleSetting)[]
-    - setMaxNumberForEachAgent: boolean, if set max conversation for each agent
+    - ifSetMaxNumberForEachAgent: boolean, if set max conversation for each agent
     - maxNumberForAllAgents: integer, max conversation number for all agents
     - allocationAgentPreferences: [allocationAgentPreference](#allocationAgentPreference)[]
-    - excludePendingExternal: boolean, if exclude `Pending Extenal` status while validating if an agent has reached the max number
+    - ifExcludePendingExternal: boolean, if exclude `Pending Extenal` status while validating if an agent has reached the max number
-    - excludeOnHold: boolean, if exclude `On Hold` status while validating if an agent has reached the max number
+    - ifExcludeOnHold: boolean, if exclude `On Hold` status while validating if an agent has reached the max number
 + Response
     - [autoAllocationSetting](#autoAllocationSetting)